hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/07_rnaseq_workflow.md

 	└── logs/
 ```

-Below is a general overview of the steps involved in RNA-Seq analysis.
+Below is a general overview of the steps involved in RNA-seq analysis.

 <img src="../img/RNAseqWorkflow.png" width="400">